City Hall, Cardiff: Marble Hall

-In July 2020, Cardiff City Council voted to remove the marble statue of Sir Thomas Picton, on account of his links to slavery.
+In July 2020, Cardiff Council voted to remove the marble statue of Sir Thomas Picton, on account of his links to slavery.

 Assembly Room

-This room has hosted royalty, international statesmen and diplomats, and can seat 500 diners simultaneously.
-It is used for miscellaneous ceremonies, conferences and events during the year.
+This room has hosted royalty, international statesmen and diplomats, and can seat 500 diners.
+It is used for various ceremonies, conferences and events during the year.
 It is decorated with mouldings picked out in gold leaf, of mermaids and other sea creatures.
 Three large bronze chandeliers are contemporary to the original architects' design.

 Council Chamber

 This is located above the main entrance portico and directly below the main dome of the building.
 Hanging from the dome is a bronze chandelier designed by Edwin Alfred Rickards.
-The arrangement is unusual in that the seating is set in a circular pattern whereas normally British council chambers have semicircular seating.
-The chamber was designed to host Cardiff's Council meetings (which have subsequently been relocated to Atlantic Wharf).
+The arrangement is unusual in that the seating is set in a circular pattern, whereas normally British council chambers have semicircular seating.
+The chamber was designed to host Cardiff's Council meetings (which have subsequently been relocated to County Hall in the Atlantic Wharf area).
 The dome of City Hall is supported by four massive pillars of Italian marble with bronze Ionic capitals.
 The chamber is paneled throughout in oak.
 The plaster work is by G.P.
-Bankart and the stained glass window depicts a personification of the City of Cardiff, by Alfred Garth Jones dated 1905.
+Bankart and the stained glass window depicts a personification of the City of Cardiff by Alfred Garth Jones, dated 1905.